February 19, 2025

 Exhibiting Life

-Among Jupiter’s 95 moons, Europa is the most promising in terms of habitable environments outside of Earth.
-Strong evidence has been found for an ocean laying underneath the moon’s thick layer of ice, potentially containing lifeforms.
-The Europa project is centered around designing a future exhibition, located on the outskirts of the city of Chicago.
-The proposed architectural structure takes inspiration from Europa’s ice-covered mass to create a simple yet dynamic scheme.
-White plates of concrete, reminiscent of slabs of ice, cover the icicle-like building.
-The remaining spaces between are transparent, giving the structure a sense of openness and bringing in natural light.
-The exhibition is placed on the ground floor while the rest of the space seems out of reach with its extensive height, mimicking the impressive lengths one must go through in order to obtain evidence of new life.
+Among Jupiter’s 95 moons, Europa is the most prospective choice for a habitable environment similar to that of Earth’s.
+An ocean lays underneath a thick layer of ice covering the entire planetary mass, potentially containing and preserving lifeforms.
+The project centers around an exhibition located on the outskirts of Chicago, overlooking Lake Michigan and out into the vastness of the unobstructed sky.
+The architectural structure takes inspiration from the moon’s icy surface to create a simple yet dynamic profile.
+White plates of concrete, reminiscent of slabs of ice, cover the icicle form of the building.
+The remaining spaces between are transparent, creating a space that feels open and full of natural light.
+The exhibition is placed in the center of the floor, with the remaining interior and ceiling seeming out of reach with its extensive height, mimicking the impressive lengths one must achieve in order to obtain evidence of new life from a foreign location.

 Aerial View of Site with Chicago Skyline